College of Charleston – Charleston, South Carolina

 Today Porter’s Lodge houses faculty offices.
 The Greek inscription above the arch facing George Street bears the phrase, Know Thyself.

-The building was designed in the Classical Revival style by George E. Walker and also display Italiante details.
+The library was designed in the Classical Revival style by George E. Walker and also displays Italianate details.
 The arches in the windows of the stuccoed building are in symphony with the arches of Porter’s Lodge.
 The building was named for Edward Emerson Towell, an alumnus, former chemistry professor, and Academic Dean of the College of Charleston.
 Today the building serves as admissions offices.

-The Sotille House, as seen above, is a Victorian manse built in 1890 by banker and merchant Samuel Wilson.
+The Sotille House, shown below, is a Victorian manse built in 1890 by banker and merchant Samuel Wilson.
 It is known for its exquisite stained glass windows and intricate woodwork.
 The Sotille family purchased the home in 1912, and the College of Charleston acquired it in 1964.
-It has served as student housing and offices, today is the location of the school’s Division of Institutional Advancement.
+It has served as student housing and offices; today it is the location of the school’s Division of Institutional Advancement.

-Both Randolph Hall, Porter’s Lodge, and the Library are listed in the National Register as part of the College of Charleston:
+Randolph Hall (interior, seen above), Porter’s Lodge, and the Library are listed in the National Register as part of the College of Charleston: